Lung Cancer

 - Chest CT scan

-In most cases, endoscopic studies are necessary to take a tissue sample to determine the type of tumour.
+In most cases where the above tests suggest the presence of lung cancer, additional endoscopic studies are needed to obtain a tissue sample in order to determine the type of tumor, its prognosis, and the most appropriate treatments.

 - Bronchoscopy